can-yavuz/PSO-Math/README.md

 # PSO-Math
-Finds the max value of x in a mathematical expression via particle swarm optimization algorithm
+Finds the max value of x in a mathematical expression via particle swarm optimization algorithm.

+Language: Python
+Type: One dimentional